wombleton/gitlaw-nz/acts/T/Temporary Safeguard Authorities Act 1987.md

     Section 7: substituted, on 1 January 1995, by section 5 of the Temporary Safeguard Authorities Amendment Act 1994 (1994 No 130).

-    Section 7(3)(b): substituted, on 1 October 1996, by [section 289(1)][34] of the Customs and Excise Act 1996 (1996 No 27).
+    Section 7(3)(b): substituted, on 1 October 1996, by [section 289(1)][35] of the Customs and Excise Act 1996 (1996 No 27).

-    Section 7(3)(b): amended, on 8 July 2003, by [section 11][35] of the Imports and Exports (Restrictions) Amendment Act 2003 (2003 No 36).
+    Section 7(3)(b): amended, on 8 July 2003, by [section 11][36] of the Imports and Exports (Restrictions) Amendment Act 2003 (2003 No 36).

 ##### 8 Remuneration and travelling expenses

-*   (1) Every Authority established under this Act is hereby declared to be a statutory Board within the meaning of the [Fees and Travelling Allowances Act 1951][36].
+*   (1) Every Authority established under this Act is hereby declared to be a statutory board within the meaning of the [Fees and Travelling Allowances Act 1951][37].

-    (2) There shall be paid to members of Authorities remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][36], and the provisions of that Act shall apply accordingly.
+    (2) There shall be paid to members of Authorities remuneration by way of fees, salary, or allowances and travelling allowances and expenses in accordance with the [Fees and Travelling Allowances Act 1951][37], and the provisions of that Act shall apply accordingly.

 ##### 9 Money to be appropriated by Parliament for the purposes of this Act